ArcBlock/forge-docs/src/tools/forge_desktop.md

-# Forge Desktop
+# ABT Chain Node

-Also known as **ABT Chain Node**, is a non-developer friendly application that can start/manage a forge node.
+**ABT Chain Node**, a non-developer-user friendly application that can start/manage a forge node.

 Forge desktop manages node start/stop automatically, currently we have 2 builds for forge desktop, then both share the same set of features.